CHECK ENGINE LIGHT

 If the Brake Warning light remains on all the time, the problem may be a low fluid level in the master brake cylinder reservoir.
 Many vehicles have a fluid level sensor that comes on if the fluid level gets low.
 This may also occur when braking hard or braking on an incline because of the fluid sloshing inside the reservoir.
 Check the brake fluid level and add fluid as needed if low.
 The brake system should also be inspected for leaks or worn linings.

-For more information about brake problems, Click Here.
+For more information about brake problems, Click or Tap Here.

 This warning lamp means your antilock brake system has detected a fault.
 When this happens, the ABS system logs one or more fault codes that correspond to the problem and turns on the ABS warning light.
 In most cases, it also temporarily DISABLES your ABS system.
 You vehicle should still brake and stop normally, but it will NOT have antilock braking when making a sudden panic stop or braking on wet or slick surfaces.
 You can continue driving, but you should have the problem diagnosed and repaired at your earliest convenience.